In this article

 No. You cannot “sleep off” alcohol.

 When you stop drinking alcohol or are unconscious/sleeping, it does not mean that your BAC will stay steady or even go down.
 The body will continue letting alcohol enter the bloodstream.
+If you have alcoholic beverages in your stomach/intestines, it will continue to absorb and increase your alcohol level as you sleep.
 Because alcohol circulates throughout, your BAC level can rise and cause harm to your health.

 Your body needs time, and only that, to eliminate alcohol from its system.